Skip to main content

 Rajesh Kumar

-Smart Home Setup in India: A Complete Guide That Won't Break the Bank
+Smart Home Setup in India: Affordable Guide 2026

-Over the last year, I have tested dozens of smart home products available in India, returned quite a few that did not work reliably, and settled on a setup that is affordable, practical, and surprisingly fun to use.
-Here is everything I have learned.
+That experience could've killed my smart home journey before it started.
+It didn't, thankfully.
+Over the past year I've tested dozens of smart home products available in India, returned quite a few that didn't work reliably, and settled on a setup that's affordable, practical, and — I'll admit — surprisingly fun to use.
+My 2BHK apartment now runs on voice commands, automated routines, and a total investment of under Rs 25,000.

-Start with a Voice Assistant: The Brain of Your Smart Home
+Start with a Voice Assistant: Your Smart Home's Brain

-A voice assistant is the central hub that connects and controls all your smart devices.
-In India, you have two practical choices: Amazon Alexa and Google Home (Google Assistant).
-Apple HomeKit exists but has very limited compatible device options in India, so I would skip it unless you are deeply invested in the Apple ecosystem.
+A voice assistant acts as the central hub connecting and controlling all your smart devices.
+In India, you've got two practical choices: Amazon Alexa and Google Home (Google Assistant).
+Apple HomeKit exists but has very limited compatible devices in India, so I'd skip it unless you're deeply invested in the Apple ecosystem already.

 Amazon Alexa (Echo Dot 5th Gen -- Rs 4,499)

-The Echo Dot remains the most popular smart speaker in India for good reason.
-Alexa's device compatibility is broader than Google Home -- most smart home brands in India prioritize Alexa support.
-The Hindi language support is solid; you can give commands in Hindi or mix Hindi and English naturally ("Alexa, bedroom ki light off karo").
+The Echo Dot remains the most popular smart speaker in India, and there's a reason for that.
+Alexa's device compatibility is broader than Google Home's — most smart home brands in India prioritize Alexa support first.
+Hindi language support works well too; you can give commands in Hindi or mix Hindi and English naturally ("Alexa, bedroom ki light off karo").
+Sounds weird in writing but feels completely normal when you're doing it.

-Why I recommend Alexa for most Indian homes:
+Why I'd recommend Alexa for most Indian homes:

 • Largest selection of compatible devices

-• Better skills ecosystem (India-specific skills for cricket scores, recipe suggestions, news)
+• Better skills ecosystem (India-specific skills for cricket scores, recipes, news)

 • Reliable voice recognition even in noisy environments